Careers Service

 Checklist for a professional CV format

-• Choose a clear, readable CV font, eg Arial, with a minimum font size of 11 for your main content
+• Choose a clear, readable CV font, such as Arial, with a minimum font size of 11 for your main content.

-• Use bullet points to break up the text, rather than writing in block paragraphs and start each point with a strong action verb
+• Use bullet points to break up the text, rather than writing in block paragraphs.
+Start each point with a strong action verb.

-• List each section in reverse chronological order, to show your most recent education, work experience and achievements first
+• List each section in reverse chronological order.
+Show your most recent education, work experience and achievements first.

-• Ensure your CV is the right length – usually no more than 2 pages, though if you’re applying for academic positions, eg postdoctoral roles, your CV can be longer.
-If you're applying for a role in investment banking, a one-page CV is standard - see eFinancial Careers for advice on the perfect investment banking CV.
+• Ensure your CV is the right length.
+It can be no longer than 2 pages.
+The only exception is that if you’re applying for academic positions, your CV can be longer.
+If you're applying for a role in investment banking, a one-page CV is standard.

 4. Check your spelling

 Check your CV carefully to make sure there are no spelling or grammatical errors.
-Read it out loud to yourself, use the spelling and grammar tool in Word, or try an online resource such as Grammarly.
+Read it out loud to yourself, use the spelling and grammar tool in Word.
 You could also ask a friend to proofread it for you.

 5. Include a covering letter

-Unless it says specifically not to, always include a covering letter.
-This gives you the chance to highlight the important parts of your CV and your motivation for applying.
+Unless it says specifically not to, always include a cover letter.
+This helps to highlight the important parts of your CV and your motivation for applying.

 CVs and Covering Letters workbook

-For more advice on writing CVs and covering letters, see our CVs and Covering Letters workbook below.
-You can also access our accessible version CVs and Covering Letters Workbook (PDF: 116KB)
+For more advice on writing CVs and covering letters, see our CVs and Covering Letters workbook.

 Example CVs

-Looking at example CVs can help you think about structure, content and how to demonstrate your skills.
+Look at example CVs to help you think about structure, content and how to highlight your skills.
 You can compare your own draft and see if there’s anything you need to add or improve.

-We've created some example CVs in different formats for graduate and part-time jobs below, including some sector-specific CVs.
+We've created some example CVs in different formats.
+Find example CVs for graduate and part-time jobs below, including some sector-specific CVs.

 You can access CareerSet directly or via the CV and Covering Letter Pathway.

-After using CareerSet, we recommend you book an online CV appointment or send your CV to us for written feedback via MyCareer, to help you refine your CV further.
-You don’t need to have achieved a specific score on CareerSet to be able to do this.
+After using CareerSet, we recommend you book an online or in-person CV appointment.
+Alternatively, you can send your CV to us for written feedback via MyCareer.
+This will help you refine your CV further.
+You don’t need to have achieved a specific score on CareerSet to do this.

-Log into CareerSet with your Newcastle University email address to get an authentication link – this will log you in for the duration of one session.
-Your account is created on your first login.
+Log into CareerSet with your Newcastle University email address to get an authentication link.
+This will log you in for the duration of one session.
+Your account will be created on your first login.

 To access CareerSet you’ll need our Newcastle University graduate voucher code.
-The voucher code is listed in the CV and Covering Letter Pathway and on the graduate homepage of MyCareer.
+This is listed in the CV and Covering Letter Pathway.

-The Careers Service will have access to your scores and feedback reports to help us develop further support and advice, but your CV is not stored in CareerSet.
+The Careers Service will have access to your scores and feedback reports.
+This helps us develop further support and advice, but your CV is not stored in CareerSet.
 All information is in line with the University’s data protection policy.

 Target your CV

-If you’re applying for a specific role, you can add a job/placement description to CareerSet to see how well your CV matches it, based on the keywords and skills required.
+If you’re applying for a specific role, you can add a job/placement description to CareerSet.
+This will allow you to see how well your CV matches, based on the keywords and skills required.

-Click on Target My CV (on the dashboard or in the left-hand menu on your report) to upload or copy the text to get your relevancy score and advice on how to improve this.
+Click on Target My CV.
+This can be found on the dashboard or in the left-hand menu on your report.
+Then upload or copy the text to get your relevancy score and advice on how to improve this.

-You can also get help from our CV advisers.
-Share the job description during your appointment or upload it with your CV to MyCareer for advice on how to tailor your CV to the role.
+You can also get help from our CV advisers on tailoring your CV to the role.
+Share the job description during your appointment.
+If sending it via MyCareer, upload it with your CV.

 What CareerSet can't do